isaacgounton/no-code-architects-toolkit/docs/media/download.md

 5. **Rate Limiting**:
    - Use `download.rate_limit` to control download speed (e.g., "50K" for 50 KB/s)
    - This can help prevent IP blocking from some media sources

+6. **YouTube Authentication**:
+   - For age-restricted or private YouTube videos, provide authentication cookies in Netscape format
+   - To obtain cookies:
+     1. Sign in to YouTube in your browser
+     2. Use a browser extension like "Get cookies.txt" or "Cookie-Editor" to export cookies
+     3. Export cookies in Netscape/Mozilla format
+     4. Provide the cookie content in the `download.cookies` parameter
+   - Example cookie format:
+     ```
+     .youtube.com    TRUE    /    TRUE    1735689600    VISITOR_INFO1_LIVE    abc123...
+     .youtube.com    TRUE    /    TRUE    1735689600    LOGIN_INFO    abc123...
+     ```
+   - The cookies are temporarily stored on the server during download and automatically cleaned up

 ## Common Issues